agda/agda/doc/user-manual/tools/command-line-options.rst

      Enable typing rule ``Setω : Setω`` (this makes Agda inconsistent;
      see :ref:`omega-in-omega <omega-in-omega>`).

+.. option:: --level-universe

+     .. versionadded:: 2.6.4

+     Makes ``Level`` live in its own universe ``LevelUniverse`` and disallows having levels depend on terms that are not levels themselves.
+     When this option is turned off, ``LevelUniverse`` still exists, but reduces to ``Set``.
+     Note : This option is currently not compatible with cubical primitives

 .. option:: --universe-polymorphism, --no-universe-polymorphism

      .. versionadded:: 2.3.0